wawandco/evento/README.md

-Evento is a proof of concept for a reservation system that handles concurrent reservation requests consistently.
-It consists of HTTP endpoints and is highly concurrent, connecting to a Postgres database.
+Evento is a proof of concept (POC) for a highly concurrent room reservation system built with Go and PostgreSQL.
+It simulates multiple clients and servers handling reservations for events and hotels, demonstrating and comparing different strategies for maintaining consistency under concurrent access.
+The project includes HTTP endpoints, a simple database schema, and configurable concurrency modes to test and validate reliable reservation handling.

 ### Objective
 The objective of this POC is to validate that a concurrently consistent system is possible using Go and Postgres.
 As a side product, the repo demonstrates the means required to achieve such consistency and compare different strategies to achieve it.